comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap6_2improvingECOGEN.rst

 ------------------------

   1. Variable names should began with lowercase letter and be self-understandable.
 Each new word began with a uppercase letter.

   .. code-block:: c++

   	int myInteger; vector<double *> vectorOfDoublePointer; etc.

   2. Class attributes should began by "m\_".

   .. code-block:: c++

 		int m_myInteger; double * m_doublePointer; etc.

   3. Class names should began with an uppercase Letter.

   .. code-block:: c++

 		class MyClass;

-Developer personnal comments - flags
+Developer personal comments - flags
 ------------------------------------

-Developer personnal comments should be included using the following template:
+Developer personal comments should be included using the following template:

 //DeveloperInitials//KeyWord// comments

 .. code-block:: c++

 	//FP//DEV// comment, description

 Here is the list of keyword to use :

 .. code-block:: c++

 	//DEV//    in development